mjpost/sacrebleu/README.md

     cat output.detok.txt | ./sbleu REF1 [REF2 ...]

-SacreBLEU generates version strings like the following.
+SacréBLEU generates version strings like the following.
 Put them in a footnote in your paper!
+Use `--short` for a shorter hash.

     BLEU+case.mixed+lang.de-en+test.wmt17 = 32.97 66.1/40.2/26.6/18.1 (BP = 0.980 ratio = 0.980 hyp_len = 63134 ref_len = 64399)

 # Motivation

-Computing BLEU scores is a mess.
+Comparing BLEU scores is harder than it should be.
 Every decoder has its own implementation, offered borrowed from Moses.
-Moses itself has at least five implementations as standalone scripts, with little indication of how they differ (multi-bleu, bsbleu, mteval-v11b, mteval-v12, mteval-v13a).
+Moses itself has a number of implementations as standalone scripts, with little indication of how they differ (note: they mostly don't, but `multi-bleu.pl` expects tokenized output).
-Different flags passed to each of these scripts can drastically affect the final score.
+Different flags passed to each of these scripts can produce wide swings in the final score.
 Other decoders have their own implementations, often borrowed from Moses, but perhaps with subtle changes.
 And most importantly, all of these handle tokenization in different ways.
+On top of this, downloading and managing test sets is a moderate annoyance.
-Sacre bleu!
+Sacré bleu!
 What a mess.

-SacreBLEU aims to solve these problems by providing a common reference implementation.
+SacréBLEU aims to solve these problems by wrapping the original Papineni reference implementation together with other useful features.
 The defaults are set the way that BLEU should be computed, and furthermore, the script outputs a short version string that allows others to know exactly what you do.
 As an added bonus, it automatically downloads and manages test sets for you, so that you can simply tell it to score against 'wmt14', without having to hunt down a path on your local file system.
 It is all designed to take BLEU a little more seriously.
 After all, even with all its problems, BLEU is default and---admit it---well-loved metric of our entire research community.
-Sacre BLEU.
+Sacré BLEU.

 # License

-SacreBLEU is licensed under the Apache 2.0 License.
+SacréBLEU is licensed under the Apache 2.0 License.

 # Credits

+This was all Rico Sennrich's idea.

-SacreBLEU was Written by Matt Post in September of 2017.
+Written by Matt Post, September 2017.
-Credit goes to Rico Sennrich, who made the first move in this direction, and various existing BLEU implementations within Moses, which this code repeats.